What Went Wrong? Liberalism to Progressivism to Nationalism and Socialism

 Not everyone benefits when the poor have more options for better-paying jobs in a fast-expanding market economy.
 Aristocrats struggled some as the price of household help went through the roof.
 Once the rural poor could find better jobs in nearby factories and cities, or in the manufacturing towns in the north of England, it became much harder to keep the horses groomed, mansions dusted, and beds turned down each evening.
 English elites soon called economics “the dismal science” since it disrupted what they saw as the natural order of things.
 This 2013 Atlantic post explains the actual origin of the dismal science.
 And this earlier Library of Economics and Liberty (Econlib) article tells the story in more detail.

 A century ago the nationalist policies of European nation-states led the leading European industrial powers into total war and engulfed, destroyed, and transformed much of the world.
 World War I opened what Robert Nisbet referred to as the “seventy-five year war.”
 See Nisbet’s short book The Present Age, also online at the Online Library of Liberty.

-On the one hundredth anniversary of the fall into World War I, studying its causes and consequences should, I think, be a part of every students history research.
-For students preparing to debate U.S./Middle East policy, the consequences of WWI when led to the collapse of the Ottoman Empire, are key background to the topic.
+On the one hundredth anniversary of the fall into World War I, studying its causes and consequences should, I think, be a part of every student’s history research.
+For students preparing to debate U.S./Middle East policy [and the 2017-2018 nationalism/globalism LD topic], the consequences of WWI, which led to the collapse of the Ottoman Empire, are key background.